Hotels near Lake Russell

 Are there extended-stay hotels near Lake Russell?

-Yes — Home2 Suites by Hilton Anderson Downtown (37.35 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Anderson Downtown (37.35 mi, from $175/night) is an extended-stay property near Lake Russell, with full kitchens and on-site laundry.

 Which hotels near Lake Russell are pet-friendly?